Looking for a productive strawberry variety with sweet, delicious berries? Time to try Ozark Beauty strawberries!

 When it comes to flavor, the Ozark Beauty is one of the most flavorful strawberries out there.
 It is said to have a honey-sweet flavor but not too sickly sweet.
 This gives Ozark Beauty a robust flavor that is considered one of the best tasting among strawberry varieties.

 Many people like to use the Ozark beauty for jams and jellies.
 Their sweet flavor is well suited to canning, freezing, or just eating fresh off the plant in the garden.
 Because Ozark Beauty strawberries are so prolific, you will have ample opportunity to do anything you want with them.
-You can freeze them and save them for later, or you can give them away to your friends and family.
+You can freeze them and save them for later or give them to your friends and family.

 Planting Ozark Beauty strawberry plants